What is the Compassionate Mindful Resilience programme?

-Working in partnership, Kidney Care UK, Queen’s University Belfast and MindfulnessUK are offering a free mindfulness programme developed by Mindfulness UK for people with Stage 4 or 5 kidney disease or who have received a kidney transplant.
-Registration is now open with small groups being set up to run the programme in four week blocks between May and October 2022.
+Working in partnership, Kidney Care UK, Queen’s University Belfast and MindfulnessUK have established a free mindfulness programme developed by Mindfulness UK for people with Stage 4 or 5 kidney disease or who have received a kidney transplant.

 Learning to enhance your overall wellbeing

 Learning to be kinder to yourself and build emotional resilience does not mean that you won’t experience stress or emotional upheaval, but you can learn skills that may help you work through emotional pain and develop techniques which may help you cope with feelings of depression or anxiety to enhance your overall wellbeing.